roberto-g-v/SQL-analysis-payroll/README.md

 Design the tables to hold data in the CSVs, import the CSVs into a SQL database, and answer questions about the data.
 In other words perform EDR modeling:
 **Note**: term "Data Modeling" in place of "Data Engineering," same terms.
 Data Engineering is the more modern wording instead of Data Modeling.

-2. Schema EDR
+2. Schema ERD

 ![EDR.png](EDR.png)

   * Use the information to create a table schema for each of the six CSV files.
-Remember to specify data types, primary keys, foreign keys, and other constraints.
+Specifying data types, primary keys, foreign keys, and other constraints.
   * For the primary keys check to see if the column is unique, otherwise create a [composite key](https://en.wikipedia.org/wiki/Compound_key).
 Which takes to primary keys in order to uniquely identify a row.
   * Be sure to create tables in the correct order to handle foreign keys.
   * Import each CSV file into the corresponding SQL table.